matmag/Java/README.md

 This repository is for Java codes.

-ProdutorConsumidor: a simple exercise about the problem of Productor and Consumer.
+ProdutorConsumidor: a simple exercise about the problem of Producer and Consumer.